Life Insurance for New Parents: The Complete Sleep Easy Guide

 Costs shown are indicative for 30-35 year old non-smokers.
 Actual premiums vary based on age, health, occupation, and insurer.

-Pregnancy is the perfect trigger to review and upgrade your insurance for several reasons:
+Pregnancy is a common trigger to review and upgrade insurance for several reasons:

-If you missed the pregnancy window, act within the first 3 months after your baby arrives.
-Yes, you're exhausted.
-But this is when the stakes are highest and your family is most vulnerable.
+If you missed the pregnancy window, many parents arrange cover within the first few months after the baby arrives.
+Yes, you're exhausted — but this is when financial dependence is at its peak.

 Yes.
 Most Australian insurers cover pregnant women without pregnancy-related exclusions.
 Standard, uncomplicated pregnancies are no barrier to getting cover.